GTIF-Austria/public-narratives/austrian-air-source-heating-potential.md

 ##### Figure 9: Achievable Heat Potentials (ambient heat supplied to the heat pump) 2040 (high) – 20.4 TWhth

-**Impact of Climate Change and Comparison**
+### Impact of Climate Change and Comparison

-The increasing air temperatures resulting from climate change influence the efficiency of air heat pumps in two primary ways.
-First, the higher average outdoor air temperature improves the Carnot efficiency, leading to an increase in the Annual Performance Factor (JAZ).
-Second, the warming of the atmosphere reduces the demand for space heating, a factor that has already been accounted for in the underlying demand data.
+Rising air temperatures as a result of climate change affect the efficiency of air-source heat pumps in two ways.
+First, higher average outdoor air temperatures improve the Carnot efficiency, thereby increasing the seasonal performance factor (SPF/JAZ).
+Second, atmospheric warming reduces the demand for space heating, a development that is already reflected in the underlying heat demand data.

-To quantify the temperature-related effects, air temperatures from the Secures-MET dataset under the climate change scenario RCP4.5 (moderate) for the years 2030 and 2050 were utilized.
-Overall, the temperature growth results in a rise in the potential for air heat, as illustrated in Figure 10.
-Specifically, the technical potential increases by approximately 3.4 TWh, or around 10%.
-Given that the heat demand—and consequently the amount of heat produced by the heat pump—is exogenously incorporated into the modelling and remains consistent across both scenarios, the electricity demand of the heat pumps decreases in the moderate climate change scenario.
+To estimate these temperature-related effects, the air temperature data from the Secures-MET dataset [67] were applied for the climate change scenario RCP4.5 (moderate) for the years 2030 and 2050.
+Overall, the increase in temperature results in a rise in the potential for ambient air heat, as illustrated in Figure 10.
+In particular, the technical potential increases by approximately 3.4 TWh, or about 10%.
+Since heat demand (and thus the amount of heat produced by the heat pump) is incorporated exogenously into the modelling and remains constant across the two scenarios, the electricity demand of heat pumps decreases in the moderate climate change scenario.

 ##### Figure 10: Identified Heat Potentials (ambient heat supplied to the heat pump) for Air Heat at the National Level and Comparison with the Impact of Climate Change RCP4.5 on Outdoor Temperature (Reference: Energy; TRANSITION)

-## Evaluation of Results
+### Evaluation of Results

-Air heat currently represents the most widely deployed ambient heat technology in Austria.
-Its high availability, relatively low development costs, and potential for rapid scalability position it as a critical technology for the energy transition in heating.
+Ambient air heat is currently the most widespread ambient heat technology in Austria.
+Its high availability, comparatively low development costs, and rapid scalability make it a key technology for the heat transition.

-The potential analysis indicates that the utilization of air heat could realistically expand from 4.5 TWh in 2023 to approximately 20.4 TWh (ambient heat supplied to the heat pump) by 2040.
-Achieving this growth will require ambitious renovation rates, the decarbonization of individual heating systems, and the implementation of economic incentives to promote high-efficiency heat pumps.
-These factors are pivotal in driving the scaling of air heat technologies.
+The potential analysis shows that the use of ambient air heat could increase from the current level of approximately 4.5 TWh (2023) to around 20.4 TWh of supplied environmental heat by 2040 under realistic market trajectories.
+Key drivers of this expansion include ambitious renovation rates (in line with WEM 2023), the decarbonization of individual heating systems, and economic incentives for high-efficiency heat pumps.
+However, several additional factors must also be taken into account:

+* Electricity prices and the availability of renewable power: The economic viability and climate impact of air-source heat pumps depend strongly on the development of electricity prices and the share of renewables in the electricity mix.
+A high share of renewable electricity generation is essential to minimize indirect emissions.
+* Grid infrastructure and load management: The additional electricity demand resulting from large-scale heat pump deployment puts new requirements on power grids.
+Load management strategies, flexibility options, and, where necessary, storage solutions are needed to prevent grid congestion.
+* Competition for electricity: Electricity demand is increasing not only due to the heat transition but also in other sectors, such as the rapid uptake of electromobility.
+This may lead to supply constraints and rising electricity prices, potentially affecting the economic performance of air-source heat pumps.
+* Noise emissions in urban areas: Noise emissions represent a critical factor for public acceptance, particularly in densely populated areas where large potentials have been identified.
+Technical solutions—including low-noise fans and noise-mitigating structural measures—must therefore be considered.

+Ambient air heat remains a central technology for the decarbonization of the heating sector.
+Its continued expansion, however, requires a holistic assessment of electricity supply, grid capacities, and regulatory frameworks, as well as the consideration of acceptance-related factors such as noise emissions